-Must visit sites include Iglesia de la Merced, Cerro De La Cruz, Santa Catarina Arch, and the hilltop viewpoint.
+Must-visit sites include Iglesia de la Merced, Cerro De La Cruz, Santa Catarina Arch, and the hilltop viewpoint.

-Experience Traditional Mayan Culture At Chichicastenango Market
+Experience Traditional Mayan Culture at Chichicastenango Market

-The market is open only on Thursdays and Wednesdays, and hosts thousands of visitors at once.
+The market is open only on Thursdays and Wednesdays and hosts thousands of visitors at once.

-Shower Under Waterfall At Grutas de Lanquín
+Shower under the Waterfall at Grutas de Lanquín